 Schoolhouse Open to the Public

-The Bohannon One-Room Schoolhouse and the Gerald L. Poor Museum are open to the public on the third Saturday of the month in May, June, July, August, September and October between the hours of 9:00am-12:00pm.
+The Bohannon One-Room Schoolhouse and the Gerald L. Poor Museum are open to the public on the second Saturday of the month in May, June, July, August, September and October between the hours of 9:00am-12:00pm.
 Admission is free.
 Parking is available across the street.